Bladder Cancer

 3. Pathophysiology

-Urothelial carcinogenesis follows two principal molecular pathways corresponding to the two clinical phenotypes:
+Bladder carcinogenesis follows two major molecular pathways that correspond to distinct clinical and histologic trajectories:

 4. Etiology and Risk Factors